aeodeneal/sql2_international_sales/README.md

 # Documents in this repository

 In this repository, besides this README document, there are two files.
-One of them is the online_retail.csv file which contains data relating the online orders that a business received over the course of a year.
+The original raw data (online_retail.csv) file which contains data relating the online orders that a business received over the course of a year is too large to be uploaded to GitHub, so I have uploaded a .zip of this file.
 I have pretended that I am the manager of this business and want to find out some information about the orders "I" have received over the year.
 The other file is a notebook.

 The notebook contains the code I wrote to preview the dataset, the report writing I did between queries, and the results of those queries.